RivaLabs-Core/Ephemeral-Keys/derivation-path-analysis.md

 Both seeds are fed into standard BIP-32 (`HMAC-SHA512("Bitcoin seed", S)`), then derived down with hardened indices at every level.
 Hardening every level is a deviation from standard BIP-44, which leaves `change` and `address_index` non-hardened to enable xpub-based watch-only wallets.
 Under BIP-32, one non-hardened child private key plus the parent xpub reveals every sibling.
 In this wallet every sibling is a signing key, so non-hardened derivation would turn a single-leaf compromise into a full-branch compromise.
 Watch-only export via xpub was already meaningless for WOTS+C, where the on-chain "public key" is a hash commitment that changes every transaction, so there is no cost.

 ## Stage 4: four leaf paths

 ```
-m / 44' / 60' / 0'   / 0' / i'    — WOTS+C ephemeral         [S_wal]
+m / 44' / 60' / a' / 0'   / i'    — WOTS+C ephemeral          [S_wal]
-m / 44' / 60' / 1'   / 0' / i'    — ECDSA ephemeral           [S_wal]
+m / 44' / 60' / a' / 1'   / i'    — ECDSA ephemeral           [S_wal]
-m / 44' / 60' / 2'   / 0' / i'    — Permit signer             [S_wal]
+m / 44' / 60' / a' / 2'   / i'    — Permit signer             [S_wal]
-m / 44' / 60' / 100' / 0' / 0'    — SLH-DSA recovery          [S_rec]
+m / 44' / 60' / a' / 100' / 0'    — SLH-DSA recovery          [S_rec]
+m / 44' / 60' / a' / 101' / i'    — Spare keys                [S_rec]
 ```

 BIP-44 with SLIP-44 coin type 60 (Ethereum) keeps the mnemonic importable into any standard-compliant tool.
-Each key kind lives under its own BIP-44 account, so no two streams share an ancestor below the account level and their rotation cadences are independent.
-The three wallet-bound paths draw from `S_wal`; the recovery path draws from `S_rec`.
+The `account'` level (`a'`) preserves the standard BIP-44 user experience of deriving multiple independent accounts from a single seed; the signing-mode selector that previously lived at the account level has been moved one level deeper, into the `change` field, so each account exposes the full set of signer streams.
+No two streams within an account share an ancestor below the change level, keeping their rotation cadences independent.
+The first three paths under each account draw from `S_wal`; the recovery and spare-key paths draw from `S_rec`.
+The SLH-DSA recovery branch holds a single static leaf at index `0'`: SLH-DSA is a stateful-free, multi-use signature scheme, so the same key can sign an arbitrary number of recovery operations without rotation, and a single leaf is sufficient.
+The slot at `change = 101'`, reserved immediately after the SLH-DSA recovery branch, holds the spare keys, which are themselves rotatable along the `i'` index.

-The 2³¹ hardened-index space per account is effectively unbounded: at 100 transactions per day, exhaustion takes around 58,000 years.
+The 2³¹ hardened-index space per (account, mode) pair is effectively unbounded: at 100 transactions per day, exhaustion takes around 58,000 years.

 ## Stage 5: WOTS+C leaf expansion